deus4679/Dynatrace-OneAgent-Puppet/README.md

 ## Module description

 This module deploys the [Dynatrace OneAgent] on Linux, Windows and AIX Operating Systems with different available configurations and ensures the OneAgent service maintains a running state.
-It provides the resource types to interact with the various OneAgent configuration files and the [oneagentctl]
+It provides the resource types to interact with the various OneAgent configuration files and the [oneagentctl].

 ## Setup